eebehuur13/marv1/README.md

 - Chunk ranges are inclusive; if you modify chunk size or overlap keep the overlap ≥200 characters (update this README if you change the invariant).
 - The Worker defaults `ALLOWED_ORIGIN` to `http://localhost:5173`; override via secret if your frontend runs elsewhere.
 - Keep `wrangler.toml` and automation scripts in sync when you swap OpenAI models or embedding dimensions to avoid Vectorize errors.
+- When automating local requests without Cloudflare Access, include an `x-marble-dev-user` header whose value is a base64-encoded JSON object (`{"id":"uuid","email":"you@example.com","displayName":"You"}`) so each agent stays sandboxed to its own workspace.

 ## Troubleshooting
 - **OpenAI errors:** confirm `OPENAI_API_KEY` is present and the models referenced in `wrangler.toml` exist for your account.